darrowball13/Health-Monitoring-System-API/README.md

 ## Usage

 Before starting the main app, there is a RESTFUL API that needs to be started from within the User_Management_Module folder: "userManagement.py".
-This API contains GET, POST, and DELETE requests for the table _users_ from within the database "users.db".
+This API contains GET, POST, and DELETE requests for the table _users_ from within the database "healthcare.db".
 Additionally, if the table or database does not exist, starting the Python file above will create these as well.
 Therefore, begin by open a terminal from the User_Management_Module folder and run the following command:

 > python userManagement.py